Gene Tierney: Film career

-Tierney then starred as Miranda Wells in Dragonwyck (1946), along with Walter Huston and Vincent Price.
+Tierney starred as Miranda Wells in Dragonwyck (1946), along with Walter Huston and Vincent Price.
 It was Joseph L. Mankiewicz' debut film as a director.
 In the same period, she starred as Isabel Bradley, opposite Tyrone Power, in The Razor's Edge (also 1946), an adaptation of W. Somerset Maugham's novel of the same name.
 Her performance was critically praised.

 Tierney played Lucy Muir in Mankiewicz's The Ghost and Mrs. Muir (1947), opposite Rex Harrison.
 The following year, she co-starred again with Power, this time as Sara Farley in the successful screwball comedy That Wonderful Urge (1948).
 As the decade came to a close, Tierney reunited with Laura director Preminger to star as Ann Sutton in the classic film noir Whirlpool (1950), co-starring Richard Conte and José Ferrer.
 She appeared in two other films noir: Jules Dassin's Night and the City, shot in London, and Otto Preminger's Where the Sidewalk Ends (both 1950), reunited with both Preminger and leading man Dana Andrews, with whom she appeared in five movies total including The Iron Curtain and, before Laura, Belle Starr and Tobacco Road.

 Tierney was lent to Paramount Pictures, giving a comic turn as Maggie Carleton in Mitchell Leisen's ensemble farce, The Mating Season (1951), with John Lund, Thelma Ritter, and Miriam Hopkins.
 She gave a tender performance as Midge Sheridan in the Warner Bros. film, Close to My Heart (1951), with Ray Milland.
 The film is about a couple trying to adopt a child.
 Later in her career, she was reunited with Milland in Daughter of the Mind (1969).

 After Tierney appeared opposite Rory Calhoun as Teresa in Way of a Gaucho (1952), her contract at 20th Century-Fox expired.
 That same year, she starred as Dorothy Bradford in Plymouth Adventure, opposite Spencer Tracy at MGM.
 Tracy and she had a brief affair during this time.
 Tierney played Marya Lamarkina opposite Clark Gable in Never Let Me Go (1953), filmed in England.

 In the course of the 1940s, she reached a pinnacle of fame as a beautiful leading lady, on a par with "fellow sirens Rita Hayworth, Lana Turner and Ava Gardner".
-She was "called the most beautiful woman in movie history" and many of her movies in the 1940s became classic films.
+She was called “the most beautiful woman in movie history" and many of her movies in the 1940s became classic films.

 Tierney remained in Europe to play Kay Barlow in United Artists' Personal Affair (1953).
 While in Europe, she began a romance with Prince Aly Khan, but their marriage plans met with fierce opposition from his father Aga Khan III.
 Early in 1953, Tierney returned to the U.S. to co-star in the film noir Black Widow (1954) as Iris Denver, with Ginger Rogers and Van Heflin.